-We have focused a lot on the benefits of using fertilizers and it is thought that between 30% - 50% of what our crops produce are a direct result of these additives, but there must be some negatives?
+We have focused a lot on the benefits of using fertilisers and it is thought that between 30% - 50% of what our crops produce are a direct result of these additives, but there must be some negatives?

-If a fertilizer is used incorrectly or at a higher consistency than recommended, it can cause damage to foliage like a chemical burn.
+If a fertiliser is used incorrectly or at a higher consistency than recommended, it can cause damage to foliage like a chemical burn.
 Plants will normally recover from this but younger, more fragile ones may not.

-Some inexperienced gardeners might think that adding a fertilizer is all that’s needed when growing plants.
+Some inexperienced gardeners might think that adding a fertiliser is all that’s needed when growing plants.
 However, just like human beings, plants also need a balanced diet and a number of other elements to be able to grow to the best of their ability.

 For a human a mixture of vitamins and minerals in a variety of forms are required and the same can be said for plants.
 A well maintained soil with worms and insects is essential to adding oxygen and producing organic matter to the growing medium.

-Now that you have more of an understanding of how fertilizers work, you should be able to put them to better use.
+Now that you have more of an understanding of how fertilisers work, you should be able to put them to better use.
 As with all additives, less is often more and it’s about getting the right balance for your plant.